-All professional photographers and videographers need to be on contract with Sierra Club prior to any work being done.
+All professional photographers and videographers need to be on contract with the Sierra Club prior to any work being done.
 It takes us about a week to get Independent Contractor Agreements reviewed and approved by the Human Resources Department and Operations team, so please try to give us at least 1-2 weeks to finalize.
-Please contact the Operations team by emailing operations@ sierraclub.org.
+Starting at the Independent Contractor page of HRD on Campfire will provide best practices.